Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Experiment

 To provide a more detailed view of opinion dynamics, opinion distributions at Time 0, 25, and 50 are presented.
 In the Creative setting, despite the initial high degree of opinion diversity, after 25 steps, some grouping starts to occur, but full convergence is not reached even by step 50.
 The discussion remains dynamic, with polarity scores fluctuating in the noisy range between 0.4 and 0.7.
 On the other hand, in the Narrow setting, while there is significant opinion diversity in the first 25 steps, this diversity gradually decreases, and by step 50, opinions cluster in the 0.45 to 0.6 range, indicating a clearer sign of convergence.

 In both scenarios, the distribution of the final polarity scores shows a slight skew towards higher values across the time steps.

-However, in the Narrow setting, the opinions form a more centralized distribution by step 50, indicating stronger clustering and a more definitive convergence of opinions, as compared to the Creative setting, which remains more dispersed throughout the simulation.
+Figure \ref{OpinionSTD} plots the standard deviation of opinion over time in both Narrow and Creative settings.
+The graph shows that in the Narrow setting, the opinions form a more centralized distribution by step 50, indicating stronger clustering and a more definitive convergence of opinions, as compared to the Creative setting, which remains more dispersed throughout the simulation.